-Economic Development & Outreach: Currently, the FPDC serves the 2nd largest industry in the state in various critical areas of business engagement such as philanthropy, intellectual property, corporate partnerships & research, specialized equipment and talent.
-The Center and Director fields most products questions from across the state.
+Industrial Research, Economic Development & Outreach: Currently, the FPDC serves the 2nd largest industry in the state in various critical areas of business engagement such as philanthropy, intellectual property, corporate partnerships & research, specialized equipment and talent.
+The Center and Director fields most forest products extension questions from across the state.
 The Center has created an advisory board of industry and government stakeholders.
 The Center is able to utilize this Advisory Board to obtain input about research directions and also to deliver key findings that are industrially relevant.
 The advisory board also provides input about career talent needs from both the undergraduate and graduate level in the areas of research, internships, and talent transition.